The more you know about leadership, the easier it will be to recognize the talent of a leader.

 Despite the evident endeavors that he strives, Tus did not advance at all of his father's expectations, the king of Persia, Sharaman.
 In secret, he nourished the hope that he will manage to become king, just like his father, convinced that the decisions he had taken had been the most skillful.

-Tus was brought in front of the king to give an explanation for the siege of the holy city of Alamut, which he made with the royal troops.
+It was time for Tus to give explanations for the siege of the holy city of Alamut.
 The king, on whom you could read the disappointment on the face, looked sternly at his son and talked to him on an authoritarian tone of reproach:

 - This. . .
 Your adventure will not please our allies.
 But I guess you have not thought about this. . .

-Tus remained stunned to the blame of the king, to which words he could not justify.
+Tus remained stunned to the blame of the king, he could not justify his actions.
 His total and pathetic aspiration to aggrandizement, especially his excitement, turned out to be negative.
 He was unsure of himself.
 He did not stop to look worried and his uncle, who was present, as if he wished to take his defense.

 Leadership is rather a burden than an honor